OpenSlides/openslides-backend/README.md

 * `OPENSLIDES_BACKEND_CREATE_INITIAL_DATA`

   Whether or not to create initial data.
+Uses the `initial-data.json` in productive mode and the `example-data.json` in dev mode.
 Can only be set for the action service.
 Default: `0`

+* `OPENSLIDES_BACKEND_SUPERADMIN_PASSWORD_FILE`

+  If `OPENSLIDES_BACKEND_CREATE_INITIAL_DATA` is true, use the password in the given file as the password for the user with id `1`.
+Only applicable in productive mode.
+Default: `/run/secrets/superadmin`

 ### Development